 We want to hear your stories about your life, living on the South Coast during recent challenges of flood, fire and pandemic.

-We want to hear your story, whether it's comedy, drama, tragedy or doco.
+We want to hear your story, whether it's a comedy, drama, tragedy or doco.
 This project will help you turn your story idea into a short film.

 Got questions?
 See our FAQ (film associated questions) below or contact us anytime.